EasyPost/easy-ui/documentation/specs/TextField.md

 };

 export type InputType = "text" | "email" | "password" | "tel" | "search";
-export type TextFieldVariant = "protected" | "standard";
 export type TextFieldSize = "sm" | "md" | "lg";

 export type TextFieldProps = AriaTextFieldProps & {
   /**
-   * Underlying HTML input type
+   * Sets the underlying HTML input type.
+Setting type to password adds a clickable and
+   * focusable right aligned visibility icon.
    * @default 'text'
    */
   type?: InputType;
-  /**
-   * When set to `protected`, the underlying input is set to `password` and a right aligned
-   * clickable and focusable visibility icon is added.
-The net effect is to give a PasswordInput.
-   * @default 'standard'
-   */
-  variant?: TextFieldVariant;
   /**
    * TextField size affects the overall size of the input, but it also influences the size of
    * iconAtStart and iconAtEnd.
 For instance, with `sm` size, the associated iconAtStart